![]() |

 — John F R Robertson, MD

-I believe the trials of fulvestrant underestimate the efficacy of this agent.
+I believe the trials of fulvestrant underestimate

 The dosing schedule used was probably too low because by the time steady state was reached, many patients were off study, presumably because of progression.
 In my group, we administer loading doses of 500 mg of fulvestrant, followed by 500 mg two weeks later and then 250 mg monthly.